Are dogs, cats, and other furry friends covered by home insurance?

 The main reason pets are excluded from insurance is because of the risk profile they present.
 Certain dog breeds and types of animals — usually exotic pets — may be eligible only for limited liability or no liability.
 If your dog has a history of bite incidents or aggressive behavior, it may be ineligible for home insurance coverage.

 Insurance companies use historical data to categorize certain dogs as “risky” or “dangerous breeds.”
 It’s generally not reflective of the individual dog’s temperament or the American Kennel Club’s description of the dog.
-Even so, historical data tells insurance companies these dogs are more likely to be involved in bite claims.
+Even so, historical data tells insurance companies these dogs are more likely to be involved in liability claims — most commonly, dog bite claims.

 *Insurance eligibility may vary.

-Not every insurer will deny coverage because of a dog deemed "dangerous."
-Certain companies may exclude the dog specifically from liability coverage.
-In this scenario, if your dog were to bite someone, you would have no coverage in the case of a lawsuit
+Not every insurer will deny coverage because the breed is deemed "dangerous."
+Some insurance companies don't factor in the breed of your dog when they calculate your premium, while some companies may exclude the dog specifically from liability coverage.
+In this scenario, if your dog were to bite someone, you would have no coverage in the case of a lawsuit.

 These dog breeds can also lead to higher homeowners insurance premiums.
-If your alternative is paying more for your pet, do so.
+If your alternative is paying more for your pet to be covered by liability insurance, do so.
 This is much less risky than voiding coverage.

 If your dog has a bite history, regardless of its breed, finding home insurance will be tricky.
 Usually, an insurer will ask you during your quote process if your dog has a bite history.
 From there, the insurance company can either exclude the animal from coverage, deny coverage altogether, or quote an expensive premium.